Lenty/SLiCAP_python/docs/userguide/instruction.rst

 #. poles

    Calculates the complex solutions of the denominator of the Laplace transform of a transfer function.
 Not available for gain type 'vi'.
-It requires numeric values for the coefficients of the Laplace polynomial.

 #. pz

    Calculates the complex solutions of the numerator and of the denominator of the Laplace Transform of the unit-impulse response and the zero-frequency value of the transfer.
 Not available for gain type 'vi'.
-It requires numeric values for the coefficients of the Laplace polynomials.
 Poles and zeros with equal values are cancelled.

 #. solve